nju33/tirashi-observer-bot/README.md

-participant Cron as cron-job.org participant GAS as Google Apps Script
+participant Cron as cron-job.org participant GAS as Google Apps Script participant Line actor you participant S as Supermarket

-loop Everyday around 1 a.m.
+loop Everyday around 8 a.m.
     Cron -) GAS: Fire `doGet`

-    opt Flyers contains some kind of registerd word GAS -) Line: Send a message about<br />whether the flyer contains words that you want end end
+    opt Flyers contains some registerd words
+        GAS -) Line: Send a message about<br />whether the flyer contains words that you want Line -) you: Inform
+        you -) S: Shipping
+    end
+end
 ```